stuntrally/stuntrally/Readme.md

 Then create a topic on Forum [SR Bugs & Help](https://forum.freegamedev.net/viewforum.php?f=78)
 or a [new issue on github](https://github.com/stuntrally/stuntrally/issues/new) (if not present).
 PRs are welcome too.

-IRC *was* used: #stuntrally on freenode.
-But now I'm not checking it.

 ------------------------------------------------------------------------------